fw4spl-org/fw4spl-doc/FAQ/FAQ-BundleCreation.rst

 How to create a bundle, a lib, an executable or an application ?
 ******************************************************************

-In fw4spl, the bundles, libraries, applications and executables are folder containing:
+In fw4spl, the bundles, libraries, applications and executables are folders containing:
-- [required] two files to generate the *CMake* target: CMakelists.txt and Propertires.cmake (see :ref:`HowCMake`).
+- [required] two files to generate the *CMake* target: CMakelists.txt and Properties.cmake (see :ref:`HowCMake`).
 - [optional] *include* and *src* folder to contain the header and source files.
-- [optional] *rc* folder to contain resources and XML configutation files
+- [optional] *rc* folder to contain resources and XML configuration files
 - [optional] *test* folder to contain the unit tests

 .. _bundleCreation: